Student Budget Calculator

 Why is a student budget calculator essential for college students?

 A student budget calculator is essential for college students because it provides a clear, comprehensive overview of their income and expenses.
 It helps them avoid debt, manage financial aid effectively, and ensure they have enough funds for both academic and living costs throughout the semester.
-This proactive financial planning promotes financial stability and reduces stress during their studies.
+For example, a student earning $1,200/month with $1,850 in total monthly expenses immediately sees a $650 shortfall that needs addressing.

 How can students increase their monthly income for budgeting?